 Kumhrar Park is a history lover’s den and bears immense significance in the evolution of Patna.
 It is the living example of the cultural brilliance of ancient Patna or Pataliputra.

-Located five kilometres away from the main city, this place offers an interesting and enriching insight into the rich history of the great Mauryan civilization.
+Located five kilometers away from the main city, this place offers an interesting and enriching insight into the rich history of the great Mauryan civilization.

 Kumhrar cradles the archaeological remains of the Mauryan period in the form of a palace that includes a hypostyle eighty pillared hall.
 The excavation findings at Kumhrar throws light on the ancient capital of Ajatshatru, Ashoka, and Chandragupta and also collectively showcase the rich collection of relics from four consecutive periods from 600 BC to 600 CE